Anastasia-Romanov/lacan-user-guide/nitrotype.md

 ## verify

-- Default verification type involves changing titles or trails, both of which users are likely to change frequently as is.
-Opens up the possibility for users to become verified to accounts they don't own.
-- Friend request verification type often doesn't work.
-- Car update verification type is slow as hell (albeit, due to nt's cache).
-- After verifying, it requires you to run n.update as a seperate command in order to update your roles in the current server.
+- Input: After verifying, it requires you to run n.update as a seperate command in order to update your roles in the current server.
 Is that necessary lol like ui is a thing.
-- Displays a 500 word essay that discourages the user from reading the command response and ultimately gets frustrated.
+- Displays a 500 word **essay** that discourages the user from reading the command response and ultimately gets frustrated.